Astros vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Astros have posted a mark of 3-1.

-- In their previous 10 games with a total, the Astros and their opponents have combined to exceed the over/under on five occasions.
+- In their last 10 games with a total, the Astros and their opponents are 4-5-1 when it comes to hitting the over.

-- The Astros have had a spread set in one of their past 10 games, and they have come up short of covering the spread each time.
+- The Astros did not cover its most recent game with a spread.

 Astros Betting Records & Stats

-- The Astros have been chosen as underdogs in 38 games this year and have walked away with the win 24 times (63.2%) in those games.
+- The Astros have been the moneyline favorite 112 total times this season.
+They've finished 60-52 in those games.

-- Houston has entered 28 games this season as the underdog by +100 or more and is 17-11 in those contests.
+- Houston has a record of 46-42 when it has played as moneyline favorites with odds of -135 or shorter (52.3% winning percentage).

-- Bookmakers have implied with the moneyline set for this matchup that the Astros have a 50% chance of pulling out a win.
+- Based on this matchup's moneyline, the Astros have an implied win probability of 57.4%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!